 Space is cool!
 It's even cooler when you understand how big and powerful it really is by exploring the physics of forces, energy and movement on and off Earth.
-Semester 1 explores the physics of motion through the lens of Rocket Science with a mixture of practical activities and theoretical analysis.
+Semester 1 also includes nuclear radiation as the most reliable form of energy for space missions further from the Sun, and is currently powering the Mars rover Perserverance.